iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 }
 ```

-If you do not use a preprocessor, you can just ignore this first two layers.
+If you do not use a pre-processor, you can just ignore this first two layers.

 ### Generic